-Note: The Batches and Golden Batches options appear only when the Plant Applications Web Client is configured to use batches instead of process orders.
+The Batches and Golden Batches options appear only when the Plant Applications Web Client is configured to use batches instead of process orders.
+5. Search for the batch that you want to analyze, and then, in the Batches section, select Add Batches.

-- 5. Search for the batch that you want to analyze, and then, in the Batches section, select Add Batches. - Tip: You can add multiple normal batches or golden batches to compare their details.
-For more information, refer to the Add Tags, Variables, KPIs, Process Orders, and Batches (page 259) topic. - 6.
-Select Plot to access the CHART CONTROLS page, and then analyze the batch. - i Tip: Alternatively, you can select ≥ to access the CHART CONTROLS page.
+You can add multiple normal batches or golden batches to compare their details.
+For more information, refer to the Add Tags, Variables, KPIs, Process Orders, and Batches (on page 372) topic.

+6. Select Plot to access the CHART CONTROLS page, and then analyze the batch.

 By default, the CHART CONTROLS page appears in Normal View, displaying a Gantt chart for the selected batch.
 If you selected only one batch, the batches available within the five days before and after the selected batch also appears in the chart.
 You can hover over a batch to view its details.
-For more information about trend charts, refer to the Types of Trend Charts (page 269) topic.
+For more information about trend charts, refer to the Types of Trend Charts (on page 384) topic.